thryallis

 Interestingly, thryallis has a long history of use for medicinal purposes in central America.
 Preparations of the plant are commonly used as a homeopathic remedy for respiratory problems such as asthma and hay fever and nervous conditions like anxiety and depression.

-The safety of these practices, however, has been little studied and one should never use natural remedies without consulting a professional medical practitioner.
+The safety of these practices, however, has been little studied.

 FAQs